-Jeff Bussgang hits the nail on the head when he refers to the research of Stanford University psychologist Carol Dweck on this topic:
+Jeff Bussgang really nails it when he refers to the research of Stanford University psychologist Carol Dweck on this topic:

 Dweck’s research shows that successful people in business, sports and life have “growth mindsets” rather than “fixed mindsets”.
 The “growth mindset” is one in which a person believes that one’s world view is less about ability and more about lifelong learning.
 “Growth mindset” individuals feel they can always learn from experiences (failures and successes) and … focus on the learnings and the self-improvement opportunities that come from adversity.

-Carol Dweck’s work (which I mention in my above-linked post on “Grit Goals” and is available in detail in her book Mindset – thanks to Jeff for that link!) seems to both echo and compliment the messages of George Leonard’s classic book Mastery, an absolutely essential read.
+Carol Dweck’s work seems to both echo and compliment the messages of George Leonard’s classic book Mastery.
 The person with a “growth mindset” Carol Dweck identifies is the same person who will readily agree with George Leonard’s description of “mastery” as a “journey” that “brings rich rewards, yet is not really a goal or destination but rather a process…available to anyone who is willing to get on the path and stay on it, regardless of age, sex, or previous experience.”
 (Mastery, p.5).

-Even more importantly, a person on the road to mastery, whether learning a new skill, a new sport or seeking mastery at their job, must learn to love the ongoing practice and learning itself that mastery demands; love the journey rather than coveting the “destination” of a rigid goal.
+A person on the road to mastery, whether learning a new skill, sport or any endeavor, must learn to love the ongoing practice and learning itself that mastery demands; love the journey rather than coveting the “destination” of a rigid goal.
 Having read Mastery, I suspect many goals are mistakenly deemed as “unattainable.”

 I also suggest the perspectives of George Leonard and Carol Dweck have enormous implications on the personal brand one wants to convey both to the workplace and the outside world.
 A strong personal brand must include a robust “growth mindset,” eager for knowledge and “willing to play the fool” as Leonard writes; that is, not afraid to make inevitable mistakes that go with the process of lifelong learning and mastery.